At a Glance

 Surrogacy is when a woman consents to carry a pregnancy for the intended parent(s) who cannot conceive independently.
 There are two types of surrogacies: Traditional surrogacy uses the surrogate mother’s egg for conception.
 In contrast, gestational surrogacy is performed by transferring embryos made through IVF with eggs from the intended mother (or a donor).

 According to some estimates, more than 700 babies are born every year using a gestational surrogate.
-While it’s becoming a more popular option for some people who want to be parents, it also can be very expensive.
+While it is becoming a more popular option for some people who want to be parents, it also can be expensive.
 Luckily, there are some financing options available.

 What is the average cost of surrogacy?

-It’s estimated that the average cost of surrogacy in the U.S. is about $100,000, though it can be less or more depending on factors like your location, age, insurance coverage, the type of surrogacy you choose, whether you use an agency, and others.
+It is estimated that the average cost of surrogacy in the U.S. is about $100,000, though it can be less or more depending on factors such as your location, age, insurance coverage, the type of surrogacy you choose, whether you use an agency, and others.

 What are the different types of surrogacy expenses?

 Depending on which type of surrogacy you choose, you will have different expenses.
-But in general, you’ll at least likely have medical expenses, legal fees, and compensation to the surrogate.
+But in general, you can reasonably expect to incur medical expenses, legal fees, and compensation to the surrogate.
 Here are some other expenses involved with surrogacy and how much they may cost.

 1. Fertility tests and treatments